AndreWohnsland/CocktailBerry/docs/troubleshooting.md

 This will restore the state of the backup previous this migration step.
 Please take a look into the production_log file, if a backup was created.
 Otherwise, you may up ending using an older one.
-A backup usually only done in migration steps which are optional, like adding new recipes.
+A backup is usually only done in migration steps which are optional, like adding new recipes.

 ## Using a High Resolution Screen

-The UI of the program is somewhat dynamic, but Qt got some limitations.
+The UI of the program is somewhat dynamic, but Qt got it's limitations.
-To ensure that the UI looks nice and like in the screenshots, a resolution not higher than ~1200px on the long side (width) is recommended.
+To ensure that the UI looks nice like in the screenshots, a resolution not higher than ~1200px on the long side (width) is recommended.
 If you happen to use a high res screen, there is a easy fix, tough.
-For example an with a 2560x1600 screen, I would recommend divide the value by `x` (for example x=2).
+For example, when using a screen with a 2560x1600 resolution, I would recommend divide the value by `x` (for example x=2).
 In the CocktailBerry config set width to 2560/2 = 1280 and height to 1600/2 = 800.
-In case you used the provided setup change the first line in the ~/launcher.sh file `export QT_SCALE_FACTOR=1` from 1 to x (2 in the example case).
+In case you used the provided setup, just change the first line in the ~/launcher.sh file `export QT_SCALE_FACTOR=1` from 1 to x (2 in the example case).
 This will use the lower dimensions for the application but scale it up by the factor of two so it occupies the whole screen.
+Decimal numbers for x do also work, just try not to get decimals for width / height.
 If you use your own startup script or similar, just add the export line with an according value to it, or set the environment variable in any other desired way.